 VoxDev is a platform for economists, policy makers, practitioners, donors, the private sector and others interested in development to discuss key policy issues.
 Expert contributors provide insightful commentary, analysis, and evidence on a wide range of policy challenges in formats that are accessible to a wide audience interested in development.

 The platform aims to put evidence from decades of academic research into the hands of decision-makers and civil society in developing countries in a way that they can be easily accessed and actually put to use, ultimately encouraging the design and implementation of more evidence-based policy.

-Due to the large number of different level landing pages, a visual hierarchy system was developed to allow the user to identify levels.
-To achieve this we used image sizes at the banner area as level indicators.
+Due to the large number of different level landing pages, a visual hierarchy system was designed to allow users to identify cascaded levels.
+To achieve this, image sizes at the banner area were used as non-explicit level indicators.

-A cross reference search system was developed to better accommodate the large wealth of content as well as future proof the search taking into account future content and section creation.
+A cross reference search system was designed to better accommodate the large wealth of content as well as future proof the search, taking into account future content and section creation.

-A 'content type' filter menu was introduced at the top of the page, which effectively allows the user to narrow down the 'content type pool' in which they would like to filter results down.
+A 'content type' filter menu was introduced at the top of the page, which effectively allows users to narrow down the 'content pool' in which they would like to filter results down.